-- ➤ Buffers, conservation easements, riparian setback ordinances or other protective mechanisms are in place on more than 80% of the streams and tributaries - Over 10% of major watershed and over 6% of sub-watershed is high quality wetland habitat - Over 75% of the stream length is naturally vegetated - Less than 15% of the watershed is impervious - Over 30% of the watershed is in forest cover - ➤ Track HHEI scores - Track percentage of forested riparian buffers along streams in residential and urban areas - > Track wildlife management goal attainment - ✓ Habitat is sufficient to support wildlife goals for the AOC.
+- ➤ Buffers, conservation easements, riparian setback ordinances or other protective mechanisms are in place on more than 80% of the streams and tributaries - ➤ Over 10% of major watershed and over 6% of sub-watershed is high quality wetland habitat - ➤ Over 75% of the stream length is naturally vegetated - Less than 15% of the watershed is impervious - Over 30% of the watershed is in forest cover - ➤ Track HHEI scores - Track percentage of forested riparian buffers along streams in residential and urban areas - > Track wildlife management goal attainment - ✓ Habitat is sufficient to support wildlife goals for the AOC.

 The IJC listing guideline is in two parts.
 An AOC must determine there is no loss of habitat for both fish and wildlife due to disproportionate or undue alterations in the chemical, physical or biological components of the waters of the AOC.
 The development of the greater Lake Erie basin will cause some habitat areas to suffer, but the state strives to limit those impacts or allow for a mitigation of those impacts.
 A moratorium on future development or returning developed lands to a pristine state is not, nor can it be, the goal in restoring this beneficial use impairment.
 The primary goal is reasonable protection in place for existing un-impacted habitat areas, followed by restoration or rehabilitation of degraded habitat areas.
 According to "Restoring United States Areas of Concern: Delisting Principles and Guidelines," the beneficial use restoration process must include a maintenance plan to reduce the risk of future degradation.
 Adjacent land use practices have considerable impact on water quality and habitat.
 Development pressures will continue and reasonable assurances that future degradation of certain areas may not be practical.
 However, developmental impacts to the quantity and quality of habitats can be lessened or mitigated.
+The Ohio Lake Erie Balanced Growth Program, which is now being initiated statewide, may be a potential program to partner with to preserve or restore this beneficial use.